noamteyssier/paraseq/README.md

 # paraseq

-A high-performance Rust library for parallel processing of FASTA/FASTQ sequence files, optimized for modern hardware and large datasets.
+A high-performance Rust library for parallel processing of FASTA/FASTQ (FASTX) sequence files, optimized for modern hardware and large datasets.

+`paraseq` provides a simplified interface for parallel processing of FASTX files that can be invariant to the file format or paired status.

 ## Summary